We will begin this sermon in Revelation 19.

 The word "testimony" means "the statement given by a witness to an event."
 It is both frequently associated with someone who is on trial in a court, but it does not have to be limited to that.
 Newspapers give accounts of what people said of some event that occurred that is of interest to others.

 Jesus' statement—the gospel—is the message He preached during His lifetime.
 It is that message around which all other prophecy revolves.
 It is prophecy's heart and core.
 That is what the word spirit means.
 In this place it means the essence—the heart and core of that.
 Therefore, anybody looking forward to Christ's return—and that is us—should have more than merely a casual interest in prophecy.
 Most of us pay more attention to the prophecy than to the prophet.
-This is as it should be, but on the other hand let us look at what Ephesians 2:19-20 says.
+This is as it should be, but on the other hand let us look at what it says in Ephesians 2.

 The church is built upon the apostles and the prophets and the words they wrote.
 They not only prophesied (that is, foretold events), but they also gave the most accurate accounts of ancient history.
 Besides that, they gave us a great deal of the doctrine, the teachings we believe and after which we pattern our lives.